base-org/web/apps/base-docs/docs/building-with-base/guides/build-with-thirdweb.md

 Post-deployment, you can manage your smart contract via the [thirdweb dashboard](https://thirdweb.com/dashboard/contracts).

 Currently, your NFT Collection lacks NFTs.
-To populate our upcoming NFT Gallery DApp, we will need to create several NFTs.
+To populate our upcoming NFT Gallery app, we will need to create several NFTs.

 Follow the steps below to mint new NFTs: